 2. Ask around

 Get on a local writer listserv or go to local writer networking events.
-For instance, I’ve attended local Media Bistro live events in my town, and belong to a Seattle listserv, Women in Digital Journalism, that’s a gold mine of info about markets in my town.
+For instance, I’ve attended local Media Bistro live events in my town, and belong to a Seattle LinkedIn group, Women in Digital Journalism, that’s a gold mine of info about markets in my town.
 (These are also great places to get referral business, too.)

 Especially for local markets, other writers in your town are the best sources to get the real dirt.
 Who takes six months to pay you?
 Who pays $1 a word?